alishahussain/team2/_posts/2023-12-9-Binary-Logic-Final-Review.md

  - My learnings: Understand how HTML and CSS work together to build on the visual structure and what gets displayed.
 I learned how to mess around with editing things to make them look how I want.
 For example how many cards per game, what color cards, etc.
  - Learning and praticing JavaScript was a huge part of this game.
 It was how the game worked, rather than what it looked like.
 I was able to learn how to get the cards to reveal, match, or go back if it was not a match.
 JavaScript also updated teh score and the timer.
  - Learned more about using arrays and how they specifcally helped my cards shuffle up.
- - I learned how time consuming anf tedouis coding can be someetimes.
+ - I learned how time consuming and tedious coding can be someetimes.
 Changing one small thing can impact the whole game.
 But overall the end product is definatly worth it!
 [![Memory Game Video](https://img.https://youtu.be/CnVl-AYDaiY)](https://youtu.be/CnVl-AYDaiY)

 ## Abdullah's Binary Knowledge Quiz